L0g0rhythm/EITIN/README.md

 ## 🚀 How to Use

 1. **Prerequisites:**
-   - Windows 8+ or higher (including Windows Server 2012 or later) with PowerShell enabled.
+   - Windows 8 or later (including Windows Server 2012 or newer). with PowerShell enabled.
    - Administrative permissions to run the scripts.
    - Execution policy configured to allow the use of the Bypass parameter.